alchemicode/jServ/README.md

 <dl>
     <dt><code>__/query/allAttributes</code></dt>
     <dd>
     Queries a collection for all attributes of a specific key in every object.
 If an object does not have an attribute of the passed key, the object is skipped.
-The query returns a list of all the attributes keyed by object id.
+The query returns a list of ids of the DataObjects that have the attribute.
     <br>
     Query Parameters:
         <ul>